zkemail/docusaurus/docs/email-tx-builder/quickstart.md

-import ApiClient from '@site/src/components/ApiClient';
-import submitCommandConfig from '@site/src/api/email-tx-builder/submit.ts';
-import statusConfig from '@site/src/api/email-tx-builder/status.ts';
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 # Quickstart

 In this section, we will show you how to create a simple project using the Email Transaction Builder and the `EmitEmailCommand.sol` contract.
-You will learn how to set up the project, deploy the contracts, and interact with the generic relayer API to execute commands via email.
+You will learn how to set up the project, deploy the contracts, calling the Generic Relayer API and broadcasting the transaction to the network to execute commands via email.

 ## Create a Project